 I had no glib libraries for ARM for the cross-compiler.

 I've tried various workrounds since, using Debian/ARM libraries, but then I started to wonder what glib was for and whether I needed it at all?
 It seems to be part of gnome and I have neither gnome nor glib on the target machine.

 So can I get rid of all glib stuff?
 Should --disable-gtk have removed it?

 I assume I do need to compile dbus.
 All I want to use is audacious -H ... and audtool which I will run over SSH.

-RE: Cross compiling headless Audacious player for ARM - do I need glib? - Added by John Lindgren about 2 years ago
+RE: Cross compiling headless Audacious player for ARM - do I need glib? - Added by John Lindgren over 2 years ago

 Short answer, yes, you need GLib.
 It provides various low-level utilities (portable file access, stable sort, main loop, etc.) and has very few dependencies; you certainly don't need to install GTK+ or any of the rest of GNOME.

-RE: Cross compiling headless Audacious player for ARM - do I need glib? - Added by Dave Royal about 2 years ago
+RE: Cross compiling headless Audacious player for ARM - do I need glib? - Added by Dave Royal over 2 years ago

 OK.
 Thanks.
 I see that gio and gobject and some others are necessary for dbus, and dbus is necessary for audtool.